-- (b) If the work is not completed during such period, prior to the expiration of the permit, the Permittee may apply to the City Engineer for an additional permit or an extension, which may be granted by the City Engineer for good cause shown. - (c) The length of the extension requested by the Permittee shall be subject to the approval of the City Engineer.
-No extension shall be made that allows work to be completed in the winter period without payment of winter fees.
+(b) If the work is not completed during such period, prior to the expiration of the permit, the Permittee may apply to the City Engineer for an additional permit or an extension, which may be granted by the City Engineer for good cause shown.

+(c) The length of the extension requested by the Permittee shall be subject to the approval of the City Engineer.
+No extension shall be made that allows work to be completed in the winter period.